Libya Unity Govt Seizes Airbase In New Blow For Rival Haftar - UrduPoint

 "Today's success is not the end of the battle but it brings us closer than ever to victory when all cities and regions will be liberated and the tyrannical bid threatening democracy (is) crushed," Sarraj said.

+Hamish Kinnear, an analyst for Verisk Maplecroft, described the loss of the airbase as "another blow" for Haftar's forces, after the strongman lost the cities of Sorman and Sabratha last month.

+Libya has been in chaos since a 2011 NATO-backed uprising that ousted and killed veteran dictator Moamer Kadhafi, with the main fault-line in recent years pitting Haftar against the GNA.
-The conflict pitting Haftar against the GNA has been exacerbated by foreign military intervention.

-The United Arab Emirates and Russia back the eastern-based strongman while Turkey supplies the unity government.
+The conflict has been exacerbated by foreign military intervention, with the United Arab Emirates and Russia backing the eastern-based strongman, while Turkey supplying the unity government.

 - 'Unwinnable war' - Prior to seizing Al-Watiya, GNA forces pounded it from the air using drones supplied by Turkey, while also bombarding the town of Tarhuna.